CachyOS/linux-cachyos/README.md

 - maple-tree and MG-LRU fixes from upstream

 # [CachyOS repositories](https://mirror.cachyos.org/)
-Repositories contain Arch Linux and CachyOS unique packages, but re-build with flags focused on performance, stability and security.
+The repositories contain both Arch Linux and CachyOS packages, which have been re-built with flags optimized for performance, stability, and security.
 - `x86-64-v4` - currently only kernel packages + LTO.
 - `x86-64-v3` - all Arch Linux packages + LTO.
 - `x86-64` - all Arch Linux packages + LTO.